Kindergarten

 • Read 54 high frequency words.

-• Apply comprehension skills and strategies to leveled reading books.
+• Apply comprehension skills and strategies while reading independently.

 • Learn vocabulary and fluency skills.